INFORMATION & REFERRAL (I&R)

 - Individual and Systems Advocacy- advocating with the consumer to obtain their individual needs as well as activities that lead to systemic change to meet community needs.

 - Leadership Development- training opportunities to develop leaders in the disability community to achieve social justice and meet community needs.
+Participants learn about the legislative process and techniques to influence decision makers to create change in their communities.

 Site Surveys- the assessment of physical accessibility of public and private facilities to ensure access for people with disabilities.